 That constant reassurance that it is going to be okay and that I can do this.
 The confidence and belief in my business idea and imyself even though I have not done this before.
 I feel reassured calling Garry.
 It is the first thing that I do if I ever have any questions.

 Stock is my problem now.
-Garry and I sat down last week and decided that I must start making products every week.
+Garry and I sat down recently and decided that I must start making products every week.
 My cashflow is a bit stagnant.
 We are thinking of getting my product mass produced but that will be a huge cost.
 So, we are brainstorming ideas of what I can do now to get there.
 I wanted to test the waters to see the types of people who are buying my products.
 I have done some markets and Garry has even come down to see me in action.

 Just knowing that I have a product that people are coming back for more.